MGeurts/genealogy/README.md

 ## Documentation

-The documentation is built-in the applications help.
+The documentation is included in the applications help.
 Visit the <a href="https://genealogy.kreaweb.be/help" target="_blank">demo project</a> to read the documentation.

 ### Sponsoring